 Important: We updated this article in January 2023 to make sure all information below is correct and current.
-It might be surprising to find out that the process of applying and getting approved for Social Security disability (SSD) benefits can be a long and challenging one.
-First, you must convince the Social Security Association (SSA) you fit their definition of disability.
-This means you must be disabled for at least one year or have a disability expected to result in your death.
-If your condition isn’t listed in the SSA Blue Book, you must make a strong enough argument that your disability or related health complication matches the criteria for one approved disability that’s listed.
-The other qualifying issue for many applicants is meeting the non-medical requirements for Social Security disability.
+It might be surprising to find out that the process of applying and getting approved for Social Security disability (SSD) benefits can be long and challenging.
+First, you must convince the Social Security Administration (SSA) you fit their definition of disability.
+This means you cannot work at least one year or have a disability expected to result in your death.
+If your condition isn’t listed in the SSA Blue Book, you must make a strong enough argument that your disability or symptoms match the criteria for other approved conditions.
+The other issue is meeting the non-medical requirements for Social Security disability.
 If you cannot meet these, you’ll receive something called a Social Security disability technical denial.

-Reason #1: You Earned Too Much Income
+Reason #1: You Earn Too Much Money

 Reason #2: You Haven’t Earned 40 Work Credits Yet